Caffeine19/code-warp/README.md

 - Context menu integration for both options
 - Command palette support for both options

+## Roadmap

+We're continuously working to improve the Warp Terminal extension.
+Here are some features we're planning to add:

+- [ ] **Warp Preview Support** - Add support for Warp preview builds with `warppreview://` URI scheme
+- [ ] **Launch Configurations Sidebar** - Add a dedicated sidebar panel to manage and display launch configurations
+- [ ] **Configuration Search** - Support searching and filtering launch configurations through the command palette
+- [ ] **Active Tab Integration** - Add functionality to open the currently active tab/file location in Warp

+Have a feature request?
+Feel free to [open an issue](https://github.com/Caffeine19/code-warp/issues) or contribute to the project!

 ## Development

 To work on this extension: